groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-08-30-introducing-a-more-optimized-and-simplified-electronic-signature-api/index.md

 url: /2019/08/30/introducing-a-more-optimized-and-simplified-electronic-signature-api/
 author: 'Usman Aziz'
 summary: ''
-tags: ['digital signature', 'electronic signature', 'esign']
+tags: ['digital signature', 'electronic signature', 'esign', 'GroupDocs.Signature for .NET']
-categories: ['GroupDocs.Signature for .NET', 'GroupDocs.Signature Product Family']
+categories: ['GroupDocs.Signature Product Family']
 ---

 Why change is considered as a hard but yet good thing to occur?
 Why the updates are important?
 This is because if there is no change there is no progress and staying the same over the time makes the things die.
 The updates in the software components are also similar when a new version of the same software replaces the old one.
 A software that remains the same and doesn't introduce any improvements or new features becomes obsolete.
 This is the reason the updates are always welcomed.
 And today, I am going to tell you about some major updates we have provided for our electronic signature API - [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net).